johnsoupir/shiny-phi3.5/README.md

 **Shiny-Phi3.5** is a reflection fine-tune of Phi3.5 using mahiatlinux's dataset.

+Recently "Reflection 70B" drew a lot of attention after making claims of massive performance gains via reflection tuning.
+However, independent testing has been unable to reproduce these results.

 Reflection fine-tuning guides the model to generate a plan, and then reflect on the plan before proceeding to the final output.
-A similar approach has been used by instucting the model to plan and reflect via system promps.
-Reflection tuning "bakes in" the behaviour and may or may not have additional bennefits.
-The early results are promising.
+A similar approach has been used by Claude: instructing the model to plan and reflect via system prompts.
+Reflection tuning "bakes in" the behavior.

+I was curious to try it myself, so I made this model.
+If you'd like to try a smaller reflection model for yourself, or just one that's not associated with the original - then here you go!

 This repository contains datasets in both their original and processed forms, as well as the code necessary for fine-tuning.
 ## Model
-The model weights will be available on my [huggingface page](https://huggingface.co/johnsoupir/Shiny-Phi3.5) once some bugs are worked out.
+The model weights are available on my [huggingface page](https://huggingface.co/johnsoupir/Shiny-Phi3.5).

 ## Contents